 Ivory Coast is by far the world’s largest producer of cocoa, accounting for nearly 40 percent of global production.
 But poverty is widespread, and most of the small farmers in cocoa-growing regions can neither read nor write.
-Over two-thirds of Ivorian children drop out before completing elementary school.
+Only one third of Ivorian children receive education during ten years or more, the rest drop out before that.
 Yet education is key to the well-being of the rural population.

-Seeking to improve the living conditions of Ivory Coast’s cocoa farmers and their children, the Jacobs Foundation is working with public and private organizations to develop a sustainable ecosystem that will ensure access to high-quality education.
+Seeking to improve the living conditions of Ivory Coast’s cocoa farmers and their children, the Jacobs Foundation is working with public and private organizations to develop a sustainable ecosystem that will ensure access to quality education.
 Education begins at home, with the parents, in early childhood.
-It continues at school, as children learn such basic skills as reading and writing.
-They subsequently acquire the social skills that are crucial for success in the labor market.
+It continues at school, as children learn basic skills such as reading and writing.
+They subsequently acquire the socio-emotional skills that are crucial for success in the labor market.
 The Transforming Education in Cocoa Communities (TRECC) program offers a variety of solutions for each of these stages in life.

 Three factors are helpful for the implementation of TRECC: